adi14041999/my_wiki/docs/math/foundational_math/fundamentals_of_complex_numbers.md

-# Intro to Complex Numbers
+# Fundamentals of Complex Numbers

 A complex number is a number that can be written in the form $a + bi$, where $a$ and $b$ are real numbers, and $i$ is the imaginary unit defined by $i^2 = -1$.